joshuaebowling/node-web-scraper/book.md

 17 And when it was evening, he came with the twelve.
 17 Al anochecer llegó Jesús con los doce.
 18 And as they were reclining at table and eating, Jesus said, “Truly, I say to you, one of you will betray me, one who is eating with me.”
-18 Mientras estaban sentados a la mesa comiendo, dijo:
+18 Mientras estaban sentados a la mesa comiendo, dijo: ―Les aseguro que uno de ustedes, que está comiendo conmigo, me va a traicionar.
 19 They began to be sorrowful and to say to him one after another, “Is it I?”
-19 Ellos se pusieron tristes, y uno tras otro empezaron a preguntarle:
+19 Ellos se pusieron tristes, y uno tras otro empezaron a preguntarle: ―¿Acaso seré yo?
 20 He said to them, “It is one of the twelve, one who is dipping bread into the dish with me.
 20 ―Es uno de los doce —contestó—, uno que moja el pan conmigo en el plato.
 21 For the Son of Man goes as it is written of him, but woe to that man by whom the Son of Man is betrayed!
 It would have been better for that man if he had not been born.”
 21 A la verdad, el Hijo del hombre se irá tal como está escrito de él, pero ¡ay de aquel que lo traiciona!
 Más le valdría a ese hombre no haber nacido.
 22 And as they were eating, he took bread, and after blessing it broke it and gave it to them, and said, “Take; this is my body.”
 22 Mientras comían, Jesús tomó pan y lo bendijo.
-Luego lo partió y se lo dio a ellos, diciéndoles:
+Luego lo partió y se lo dio a ellos, diciéndoles: ―Tomen; esto es mi cuerpo.
 23 And he took a cup, and when he had given thanks he gave it to them, and they all drank of it.
 23 Después tomó una copa, dio gracias y se la dio a ellos, y todos bebieron de ella.
 24 And he said to them, “This is my blood of the[c] covenant, which is poured out for many.